edarruiz/DomainDrivenDesign.SDK/README.md

 For these reasons, we have a creational design pattern that provides an interface for creating objects in a superclass, but allow subclasses to alter the type of the objects that will be created.
 We call this design pattern *Factory*, a.k.a. *Virtual Constructors*.

-The Factories encapsulates the knowledge and rules needed to create a complex object or Aggregate, providing an interface that reflects the goals of the object creation, and give us a logic abstraction of creating the object, in a concrete way inside the code.
+The Factories encapsulates the knowledge and rules needed to create a complex object or Aggregate, providing an interface that reflects the goals of the object creation, and give us all the logic abstraction of creating the object, in a concrete way inside the code.

-In the chapter 6, Eric Evans says:
+In the chapter 6 of the book, Eric Evans says:

 > *"Shift the responsibility for creating instances of complex objects and AGGREGATES to a separate object, which may itself have no responsibility in the domain model but is still part of the domain design.
 Provide an interface that encapsulates all complex assembly and that does not require the client to reference the concrete classes of the objects being instantiated.
 Create entire AGGREGATES as a piece, enforcing their invariants." (...)*
 >

 We have some ways of implementing the Factories.
-Through the creation patterns such as **Factory Methods**, **Abstract Factories** and **Builders**, we can choose where, why and how we are going to split the object creation responsibility inside our code, inside our code structure.
+Through the creation patterns such as **Factory Methods**, **Abstract Factories** and **Builders**, we can choose where, why and how we are going to split the object creation responsibility inside our code structure.

 The book give us two basic requirements for any good factory in the chapter 6: